 Brad Pitt, with his take-it-as-it-comes swagger, is the embodiment of cool.
 One of the film’s standout scenes is when Cliff establishes his badass cred by going mano-a-mano against the legendary Bruce Lee.
 But it’s DiCaprio’s performance that’s the most memorable in a film packed with memorable performances.
-When Rick isn’t acting, he’s a pathetic but lovable twitchy-eyed neurotic and his tears of self-pity are as funny as any punch line.
+When Rick isn’t acting, he’s a pathetic but lovable twitchy-eyed neurotic, and his tears of self-pity are as funny as any punch line.
 And boy, does he hate hippies, not to mention the seismic cultural shift they represent.

 Cliff doesn’t hate hippies though, especially when they’re young, attractive and making cute and flirty pouty faces like Pussycat, a hitchhiking, dumpster-diving Lolita portrayed with feline felicity by Margaret Qualley.
 Pussycat got her nickname from her adopted family.
 Unfortunately, it’s the Manson Family.
 Earlier, Rick pointed out that his new next-door neighbors are none other than director Roman Polanski and his wife, Sharon Tate.
-So when Pussycat thumbs a ride from Cliff, all the chess pieces are in place and awaiting fate’s next move.
+So, when Pussycat thumbs a ride from Cliff, all the chess pieces are in place and awaiting fate’s next move.

-By his own admission, this is Tarantino’s most personal film to date.
-He incorporated a small army of talented set designers to recreate the Hollywood of his childhood memories, and his frequent collaborator, three-time Oscar winning cinematographer Robert Richardson, captures the verisimilitude; when his camera follows characters as they drive from place to place we can almost feel the warm L.A. breeze blowing through our hair.
+By Tarantino’s own admission, this is his most personal film to date.
+He incorporated a small army of talented set designers to recreate the Hollywood of his childhood memories, and his frequent collaborator, three-time Oscar winning cinematographer Robert Richardson, captures the verisimilitude; when his camera follows characters as they drive from place to place, we can almost feel the warm L.A. breeze blowing through our hair.
 But it also seems as if Tarantino is contemplating parallels between then and now and his own place in the changing industry.
 With his anti-digital insistence on shooting with actual film, he’s a traditionalist on the verge of obsolescence much like the character of Rick.

 Once Upon a Time in Hollywood is R-rated entertainment at its most artful – a rare treat for adults in our increasingly Disneyfied world.
 As usual, Tarantino plays our emotions like a fiddle, eliciting belly laughs one moment, shudders the next, and sometimes both at once.
-There’s violence of course, but it’s surprisingly sparse.
+There’s violence, of course, but it’s surprisingly sparse.
 When it comes it feels well earned.
 It’s a must-see for anyone with the slightest bit of interest in Tarantino, film history or the superstar chemistry of DiCaprio and Pitt.
-For film nerds like myself, Once Upon a Time in Hollywood is like being treated to a tour through the cinematic theme park that is Tarantino’s mind.
+For film nerds like myself, watching Once Upon a Time in Hollywood is like being treated to a tour through the cinematic theme park that is Tarantino’s mind.

 For KSQD’s Film Gang, This is Paul Kanieski.